stephenc0/my-observability/README.md

 # my-observability lab
 This is a docker compose project intended to for use as a monitoring/observability lab
 Configuration of mock API endpoints and clients is done within compose.yaml
-Supported platforms: ARM64 on Mac silicon
+Supported platforms: ARM64 on Apple silicon

 ## requirements
 Rancher Desktop Installed with the following configuration options set: